divio/djangocms-translations/README.rst

     cd djangocms-translations
     python setup.py develop
     pip install -r tests/requirements.txt
+    pip install django-cms  # See supported versions on tox.ini

 Please note you need a postgres database running for this to work.